Sewer56/p5rpc.modloader/docs/index.md

 # About

-Persona Essentials is a set of miscellaneous improvements for Persona 3 Portable (PC), Persona 4 Golden (64 bit) and Persona 5 Royal (PC) based on [Reloaded II](https://reloaded-project.github.io/Reloaded-II/).
+Persona Essentials is a set of miscellaneous improvements for Persona 3 Portable (PC), Persona 4 Golden (PC, 64 bit) and Persona 5 Royal (PC) based on [Reloaded II](https://reloaded-project.github.io/Reloaded-II/).

+# Features (for Users)
+- Intro Skip.
+- Toggle Pause on Window Focus Loss.

 # Features (for Modders)